StellaWangGitHub/S-P-500-Stock-Market-Prediction/README.md

 The acf is significant at till lag=0, 1 comparing to at other lags, and all the other values of acf are very small.
 At lag=1,2,3,4 the pacf has significant values.

+Use Box-Pierce test again, now the p-value is 0.2973 >0.05, there is no evidence that null hypothesis is false, so we do not reject null hypothesis.
+Thus the new series is stationary and it is from a white noise process.

+Try different ARMA models to find the least test error using training and test sets.